 - Regular career updates are posted in the school’s weekly newsletter and include information on; apprenticeships, forthcoming events, open days, qualifications and post 16 options & opportunities.
 Timely letters are also sent home to parents throughout the year.

 Specialist, impartial careers advice is available to all KS4 & 5 students.
 Referrals can be made by a tutor or students can request an appointment.
 Our PA, Claire Thomas, will be available every Wednesday, by appointment only.
 Claire will also be available at Year 9, 10, 11 & Sixth Form subject evenings to speak with students and parents.

 At Sandhurst we feel it is important for students to be engaged in the design, delivery and evaluation of information, advice and guidance provision.
 We welcome any feedback from students and encourage our young people to offer their views and opinions.
 All feedback and ideas should be given to Mrs. Nicholls.

 Moving On Magazine – Available Here

 ‘Moving On’ magazine will continue to form part of our KS4 student’s careers education and we hope that students and parents alike will spend some time looking through each edition.

 Feedback & Evaluation

 We welcome all feedback that will positively influence and shape the careers programme from students, parents and employers.
 The careers lead is available at parents evenings and a questionnaire provides students and parents with a chance to express their views and opinions.
 The information that we receive forms part of the annual review.
-With the support of our linked governor, Jan Edwards, we further assess the impact that the careers programme has through the school council, progression & destination analysis, compass tracker and our ‘Investors in Careers’ kite mark.
+With the support of our linked governor, TBC, we further assess the impact that the careers programme has through the school council, progression & destination analysis, compass tracker and our ‘Investors in Careers’ kite mark.